openconfig/featureprofiles/feature/aft/aft_base/otg_tests/afts_base/README.md

 *   BGP routes advertised from ATE:port1,port2 must have 1 nexthop.
 *   IS-IS routes advertised from ATE:port3 must have one next hop.
-*   BGP routes advertised from ATE:port3 must have 2 next hops pointing to tunnels.
+*   BGP routes advertised from ATE:port3 must have indirect next hop.
 *   For verifying prefix, nexthop groups, next hop use the leaves mentioed in the path section.
 *   Verify afts prefix advertised by BGP,ISIS.
 *   Verify its next hop group, number of next hop and its interfaces.